 - You can save 10% of the travel policy amount if you already have the Pacific Blue Cross Dental plan or Extended Health Care plan.

-- If you travel more than once in a year, you can save buy buying an annual (multi-trip) plan, instead of separate single trip plans.
+- If you travel more than once in a year, you can save by getting an annual (multi-trip) plan, instead of separate single trip plans.

 Premiums can be refunded witha written request before the date of departure except for trip cancellation insurance, with a $25 administration fee.